bahp/pyAMR/docs/source/usage/installation.rst

   deactivate                                      # deactivate environment

-.. warning:: Ths is slightly different on Windows systems.
-It is also possible to configure the virtual environment using the python IDE PyCharm.
-Students can get a free licence.
+.. warning:: Ths might be slightly different on Windows systems.
+In addition, it
+    is also possible to configure the virtual environment using the python IDE PyCharm and students can get a free licence.

 Creating repository from template
 ----------------------------------